shanept/node-net-snmp/README.md

  * `flags` - The SNMP flags to be set.
 These specify the authentication and reporting features that may be enabled.
 This flag may be any of the SNMP flag values outlined above, defaults to `snmp.Flags.NoAuthNoPriv`
+ * `contextEngineID` - The context engine ID.
+Defaults to the same value as engineID
+ * `contextName` - The name of the context at the specified context engine.
+   Defaults to an empty (ie. zero-length) string value
  * `securityModel` - The SNMPv3 security model to implement.
 Currently, the only security model that may be used is the User-based Security Model (USM), defaults to `snmp.SecurityModel.USM`.
- * `username` - The user (principal) on whose behalf the messages are being exchanged.
+ * `securityName` - The principal on whose behalf the messages are being exchanged - like a username.
 If the value is missing, an error is thrown
  * `UsmOptions` - The options to be passed to the User-based Security Model constructor.
 This must be an object, the values of which are defined by the user-based security model.